I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Webcast Accessclick to expand

-Media representative that have registered and picked-up their press kit in the Press Center will get access to the webcasted sessions of the congress that will be made available for a limited time from the first week of July 2014.
+Media representative that have registered and picked-up their press kit in the Press Center will get access to the webcasted sessions of the congress that will be made available for a limited time from the first week of July 2015 until November 2015.
 Press registration no-show will not receive the access.

 III.
 IMPORTANT SECURITY AND ATTENDEE CONDUCT INFORMATIONclick to expand